How does Edit Entry handle hidden fields and field visibility settings?

 Field with visibility settings

 Visibility settings are found in each field's "Advanced" tab when editing a form in Gravity Forms.
 You can set the visibility for each type of field in Gravity Forms.

-Fields with "Hidden" visibility will not be included in the HTML output.
+Fields with "Hidden" visibility

 For developers: Filters to modify this behavior

 To make Hidden fields visible and editable in Edit Entry:

 // Converts `<input type="hidden">` to `<input type="text">` add_filter( 'gravityview/edit_entry/reveal_hidden_field', '__return_true' );

 To prevent Hidden fields from being output on the Edit Entry form HTML, add the following filter: